18F/identity-idva-orchestration/README.md

  - api - The api service provides the api interface for the application and is the only service that is externally exposed.
  - portal - A static file app serving the admin portal React app
  - sdk - A static file app serving javascript sdk file
  - events - The event service records flow event data in elasticsearch
+ - events-read - Read event data

 #### Tasks ####